op7ic/BlueTeam.Lab/documentation/osquery.md

   debian_url: https://pkg.osquery.io/deb/osquery_5.1.0-1.linux_amd64.deb
 ```

-Please note that Ansible deployment task, [ansible/roles/osqueryagent/tasks/main.yml](../ansible/roles/osqueryagent/tasks/main.yml), pulls a number of configuration files from [Palantir configuration GitHub repo](https://github.com/palantir/osquery-configuration).
+Please note that the Ansible deployment task, [ansible/roles/osqueryagent/tasks/main.yml](../ansible/roles/osqueryagent/tasks/main.yml), pulls a number of configuration files from the [Palantir configuration GitHub repo](https://github.com/palantir/osquery-configuration).

 ## How To Change SSL certificate

-By default pre-generated and self-signed certificates are copied in for client-server setup between OSQuery and Fleetdm.
-In order to change certificates please use following command to generate new ones and place in templates directory for OSQuery [ansible/roles/osqueryagent/templates/](../ansible/roles/osqueryagent/templates/) and Fleetdm server [ansible/roles/fleetserver/templates/](../ansible/roles/fleetserver/templates/) .
+By default pre-generated and self-signed certificates are copied in for the client-server setup between OSQuery and Fleetdm.
+In order to change certificates, please use the following command to generate new ones and place in templates directory for the OSQuery [ansible/roles/osqueryagent/templates/](../ansible/roles/osqueryagent/templates/) and Fleetdm server [ansible/roles/fleetserver/templates/](../ansible/roles/fleetserver/templates/).

 ```
 # openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /tmp/ssl.key -out /tmp/ssl.crt -subj /CN=[IP of Wazuh SERVER] -batch
 # for example: openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /tmp/ssl.key -out /tmp/ssl.crt -subj /CN=10.0.10.100 -batch
 ```

-NOTE: In order to pass certificate validation in OSQuery/FleetDM setup, CN needs to have either FQDN or IP of the FleetDM server.
-File names are ```ssl.crt``` and ```ssl.key``` for certificate and associated key material.
-Feel free to change that however you please by editing ansible configuration for [OSQuery](../ansible/roles/osqueryagent/tasks/main.yml) and corresponding [FleetDM Server](../ansible/roles/fleetserver/tasks/main.yml)
+NOTE: In order to pass certificate validation in the OSQuery/FleetDM setup, CN needs to have either FQDN or IP of the FleetDM server.
+File names are ```ssl.crt``` and ```ssl.key``` for each certificate and the associated key material.
+Feel free to change that however by editing the Ansible configuration for the [OSQuery](../ansible/roles/osqueryagent/tasks/main.yml) and the corresponding [FleetDM Server](../ansible/roles/fleetserver/tasks/main.yml)